 Small scale ~ Having a small scale is very handy.
 You can measure exact amounts of feed and weigh milk output, etc. A larger size scale might even be used to weigh small kids.
 You don't have to get an expensive scale - Ebay has many table top types tht work great, and Meijers has many hanging scales that work great.
 I now do DHIR so I also have a DHIR Dairy scale.

 Latching Grain Bins ~ LATCHING grain bins are very important.
-If your goats get in to wherever your grain is stored, trust me, they'll get into it unless the bins latch and the extra bags are out of reach.
 If goats get into feed they will gorge themselves, which will easily result in a loss of some, most, or all your stock.
 They literally eat themselves to death.
+While some grain is good for goats and ruminants in general, a rapid change in diet is often deadly.

 Molasses or corn syrup ~ Molasses and corn syrup are very important to keep on hand with goats.
 They are good to keep on hand for ketosis or energy boosts.
 I have given corn syrup to newborns, either in milk or with a syringe.
 ALWAYS use sparingly and offer with baking soda.

 Water Troughs ~ Water is, of course, the most important and basic supply to keep goats.
 You will need at least one good water trough for your goats.
 The trough should be short enough for babies to reach.
 Or you can have a tall trough for your adult does, and supply shorter buckets of water to the kid pens, during kidding seasons.
-Put the trough somewhere where you can use a de-icer in the wintertime.
-I cut up barrels or use plastic storage bins as water troughs.
+Put the trough somewhere where you can use a de-icer in the wintertime, or be able to move it.
+We use a rubber trough because it is more insulative in the winter time.
+Moving the through if it's in a muddy area is suggested as goats do not like walking through mud, and anything that decreases their water intake should be eliminated if at all possible.

 Water De-Icers ~ In areas where water freezes often, de-icers are important pieces of equipment.
 Some metal tanks are rendered unusable after they become frozen.
 If the water doesn't freeze, you don't have to cart buckets of warm water out to your goats 2x a day.